bluebird75/luaunit/README.md

 ### History

+#### Version 3.1 - 10 Mar.
+2015
+* luaunit no longer pollutes global namespace, unless defining EXPORT_ASSERT_TO_GLOBALS to true
+* fixes and validation of JUnit XML generation
+* strip luaunit internal information from stacktrace
+* general improvements of test results with duration and other details
+* improve printing for tables, with an option to always print table id
+* fix printing of recursive tables

+**Important note when upgrading to version 3.1** : assertions functions are no longer exported directly to the global namespace.
+See documentation for upgrade paths.

 #### Version 3.0 - 9.
 Oct 2014

 Since some people have forked LuaUnit and release some 2.x version, I am